Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 Does CIS apply to business outside the UK?

-The CIS covers all construction work done in the UK, even when it's done by foreign firms.
+CIS covers all construction work done in the UK, even when it's done by foreign firms.
 The registration system is a little different, but all the basic rules are the same.
-The UK has ''double taxation'' agreements with various other countries to reduce the total tax when you're paying in both countries.
+The UK has some ''double taxation'' agreements in place with various other countries to reduce your total tax when you're paying in both countries.
+Talk to RIFT if you need help working out what it all means for you.

 CIS Tax Deductions